All Products

 Table Data Structure

-In this example, the data destination is a MaxCompute table.
-The following table describes the key configuration items.
+In this scenario, the destination for the offline data sync from OSS is a MaxCompute table.
+The key configuration items are described below.

 Note

-You can use the default values for parameters that are not described in the following table.
+You can keep the default values for any parameters not mentioned in the table below.

 Tunnel Resource Group